 All persons eligible for the labor force items of the basic CPS were also eligible for the volunteer supplement.
+Altogether, 152,627 interviews were conducted during the period of September 13-22, 2010.
 Proxy responses were allowed if attempts for a self-response were unsuccessful.
 The supplement contained questions about the household member's participation in volunteer service from September 1, 2009, to the date of the interview.
 Household members were queried about the frequency of volunteer activity, the kinds of organizations they volunteered with, the types of activities they chose, whether any volunteering was done in a foreign country, and involvement in their community.
 Data are also provided on whether or not donations of money, assets, or property valued at 25 dollars or more were made in the past year to charitable or religious organizations.

 Demographic variables include age, sex, race, Hispanic origin, marital status, veteran status, educational attainment, occupation, and income.

 The public-use data files in this collection are available for access by the general public.
 Access does not require affiliation with an ICPSR member institution.